njsmith/zs/doc/format.rst

   fast.
 * Doing a streaming read of a large span of records should be fast.
-* Hardware is unreliable, especially on the scale of terabytes and years, and ZSS is designed for long-term archival of multi-terabyte data.
+* Hardware is unreliable, especially on the scale of terabytes and years, and ZS is designed for long-term archival of multi-terabyte data.
 Therefore it must be possible to quickly and reliably validate the integrity of the data returned by every operation.
 * It should be reasonably efficient to access files over slow, "dumb"